Next steps after admission

 - You submit a bank guarantee or you submit a bank guarantee.

 Please remember to bring all the relevant original documents to Germany (passport, degree, proof of financial means).
 You will need them to a) apply for your residence permit in Oldenburg and b) for visas according to your mobility track in study year two.
 Please find general information concerning visa application at the German Foreign Secretary's website.
+Please follow this link to find out if you are required to apply for a visa.

 Cost of Living